Background and Context

 • participate in developing meaningful actions to address the gaps in equity of health and social outcomes for Indigenous peoples,

-• recognize the value of the healing practices of Indigenous peoples through collaboration with Elders, Healers and Knowledge Keepers, and
+• recognize the value of the healing practices of First Nations, Inuit and Métis through collaboration with Elders, Healers and Knowledge Keepers, and

 • assure current, and future registered nurses have education in intercultural competency, conflict resolution, human rights and anti-racism.

-We pledge to enact the mandate of the College to serve and protect the interests of Indigenous peoples through equitable, fair and transparent practices and policies.
+We pledge to enact the mandate of the College to serve and protect the interests of First Nations, Inuit and Métis through equitable, fair and transparent practices and policies.

 Land acknowledgement